stephenlee66/bc2402-diet-happiness-analysis-gp/README.md

 This project analyses country-level dietary patterns, fast-food nutrition, and happiness data using SQL and NoSQL.
 The goal was to investigate whether diet-related patterns are associated with well-being and what broader factors may explain the results.

 ## Data Source
-Datasets provided as part of the project.
+Data provided as part of the project.

 ## Methodology
 - SQL and NoSQL Querying